hashicorp/terraform-provider-consul/docs/resources/config_entry_service_intentions.md

 page_title: "consul_config_entry_service_intentions Resource - terraform-provider-consul"
 subcategory: ""
 description: |-
-  The consul_service_intentions_config_entry resource configures a service intentions https://developer.hashicorp.com/consul/docs/connect/config-entries/service-intentions that are configurations for controlling access between services in the service mesh.
+  The consul_service_intentions_config_entry resource configures service intentions https://developer.hashicorp.com/consul/docs/connect/config-entries/service-intentions that are configurations for controlling access between services in the service mesh.
 A single service intentions configuration entry specifies one destination service and one or more L4 traffic sources, L7 traffic sources, or combination of traffic sources.
 ---

 # consul_config_entry_service_intentions (Resource)

-The `consul_service_intentions_config_entry` resource configures a [service intentions](https://developer.hashicorp.com/consul/docs/connect/config-entries/service-intentions) that are configurations for controlling access between services in the service mesh.
+The `consul_service_intentions_config_entry` resource configures [service intentions](https://developer.hashicorp.com/consul/docs/connect/config-entries/service-intentions) that are configurations for controlling access between services in the service mesh.
 A single service intentions configuration entry specifies one destination service and one or more L4 traffic sources, L7 traffic sources, or combination of traffic sources.